Sacramental Preparation Overview

 If you have any concerns, please contact Karyn Moody and speak with her.

-Our process for preparing children for First Reconciliation consists of:
+Our process for preparing children for First Eucharist consists of:

-- Seekers Faith Formation – online digital platform or use paper materials
+- Seekers (or Explorers, or Pathfinders, depending on grade) Faith Formation – online digital platform or use paper materials

 - Community Faith Formation – the Come and See Gatherings or Family Small Groups